 Both msvc/include/exv_msvc.h and msvc64/include/exv_msvc.h contain a line #define EXV_UNICODE_PATH so it seems to me the Unicode paths should work out of the box, unless we broke something recently (or the precompiler define was disabled manually).

-#4 Updated by Andreas Huggel almost 5 years ago
+#4 Updated by Andreas Huggel about 5 years ago

 Just noticed that config/config.h.cmake does not mention the EXV_UNICODE_PATH define at all.
 So if the library is compiled using cmake, Unicode paths aren't enabled.

 Could that be added to config/config.h.cmake in such a way that it automatically gets defined on Windows platforms (which support Unicode paths)?

 #5 Updated by Robin Mills about 5 years ago

 - % Done changed from 100 to 50